bradleyburgess/bradley-burgess.com_dev/src/content/blog/what-i-learned-from-building-my-first-csharp-dotnet-project.md

 ## 💉 Dependency Injection

-At first, DI felt abstract.
-But as soon as I needed to:
+I tried manual DI in a previous Node project.
+I saw how powerful it was, but manually injecting dependencies becomes really clunky really fast.
+But this project really helped me see just why DI is so powerful.
+As soon as I need to:

-- Inject a mock repository in tests
+- inject a mock repository in tests
-- Swap between file-based and future database backends
+- swap between file-based and future database backends
-- Pass shared config or services into CLI commands
+- pass shared config or services into CLI commands

-...I realized why it's such a core part of modern development.
+… I realized why it's such a core part of modern development.

-I wired up a lightweight DI system using `Spectre.Console.Cli`'s custom type resolver, and organized services cleanly across the layers.
+I wired up a lightweight DI system using `Microsoft.Extensions.DependencyInjection` and `Spectre.Console.Cli`'s custom type resolver, and organized services cleanly across the layers.

 ---